United Way of Metropolitan Chicago Inc

 Overview

-Founded in 1934, United Way of Metropolitan Chicago Inc (EIN 30-0200478) is one of the largest United Way organizations in the United States, distributing $32,656,224 in grants across 226 awards in 2024.
-Under the leadership of President & CEO Sean Garrett, United Way operates through a dual-approach strategy: meeting immediate basic needs while transforming neighborhoods from the inside out through community-led initiatives.
-The organization works with 30,000+ donors, 140+ impact grant partners, and 17 Neighborhood Networks across the Chicago region.
-In 2020, United Way received significant recognition when philanthropist MacKenzie Scott donated $25 million, serving as a strong endorsement of the organization's place-based approach to neighborhood transformation.
-United Way's strategic focus centers on stabilizing low-income families in crisis and building stronger, more equitable communities through collaborative, wraparound services.
+Founded in 1934, United Way of Metropolitan Chicago Inc (EIN 30-0200478) is one of the largest United Way organisations in the United States.
+Under the leadership of President & CEO Sean Garrett, United Way operates through a dual-approach strategy: meeting immediate basic needs whilst transforming neighbourhoods from the inside out through community-led initiatives.
+The organisation works with 30,000+ donors, 140+ impact grant partners, and 17 Neighbourhood Networks across the Chicago region.
+In 2020, United Way received significant recognition when philanthropist MacKenzie Scott donated $25 million, serving as a strong endorsement of the organisation's place-based approach to neighbourhood transformation.
+United Way's strategic focus centres on stabilising low-income families in crisis and building stronger, more equitable communities through collaborative, wraparound services.

 Funding Priorities

-Impact Grants Program (Currently closed to new applicants)
+Impact Grants Programme (Currently closed to new applicants)

 • Grant amounts vary; multi-year funding commitments